The Grand Explorer

 Franz Josef

 With its towering limestone cliffs and lush vegetation, this area feels like something straight out of Jurassic Park.
 We’ll hike the Porarari Loop Track this morning through Paparoa National Park, a visually rich area made up of dense sub-tropical forest and limestone cliff gorges.
 You’ll also have the chance to check out an interesting geographical phenomenon in the town of Punakaiki – the curious-looking but aptly named Pancake Rocks.
 The surge of the incoming sea is forced into chambers creating a geyser-like explosion through rock blowholes.
 The unusual limestone formations, overlaid with soft mud and clay, have been forged over millions of years by the immense pressure of the sea, wind and rain, creating the pancake effect we see today.
-After our hike, we’ll visit the quirky town of Hokitika, famous for its greenstone carvings and jewelry before heading through to Franz Josef for a short walk to the Glacier viewpoint.
+After our hike, we’ll visit the quirky town of Hokitika, famous for its greenstone carvings and jewellery before continuing our journey along the coast to Franz Josef.

 Tonight we stay at Scenic Hotel Franz Josef*